JCook22/know-your-states/README.md

 ## Credits

+### Content

+- I learned how to shuffle the array so that the questions appear in a random order using this thread on [Stackoverflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array).

 ### Media

 - The US state map picture shown on devices 600px width and above was created using [Mapchart](https://www.mapchart.net/usa.html).